aria1th/litematica-printer/README.md

 This printer redirects whole method.

 # Issue tracker
-Mainly 1.17-1.18 is supported, 1.16.5 is being supported only partially (without some recent updates) since I'm not really good at java.
+Mainly 1.19 is supported.
+You can use Multiconnect to connect previous versions, which works properly.
 Feel free to clean up my code or improve things, or use at some other mods, like separating functionalities.
 I'm not doing it because I don't know how to.

 ## Before sending DM, check if its my printer....

 https://github.com/aleksilassila/litematica-printer

-I don't really know how it works or produces bug, I just guess its something related to its rotation and face clicking.
-I can't really help anything not about my printer and its better to ask the author.
+Of course, I can't help other's mod, so check if its correct printer.

 ## Settings